 White Chocolate Raspberry Cheesecake

 In our last Kitchen Escapade: Molten Chocolate Cake, we flirted with and indulged our palates.
-This time, we went one step further and attempted to create a glorious blend of colour and taste with the White Chocolate Raspberry Cheesecake.
+With White Chocolate Raspberry Cheesecake, we went one step further and attempted to create a glorious blend of colour and taste.
 Did we meet with success in our attempt?
 Read on to find out!

 Why We Chose This Recipe